Maplethorp History, Family Crest & Coats of Arms

 Early Origins of the Maplethorp family

-Lincolnshire at Mablethorpe, a parish, in the union of Louth, Marsh division of the hundred of Calceworth.
+The surname Maplethorp was first found in Lincolnshire at Mablethorpe, a parish, in the union of Louth, Marsh division of the hundred of Calceworth.
 "This place is supposed to have obtained its name from the great number of maple-trees with which it formerly abounded, and the stumps of which are still to be seen at low water."
-CITATION[CLOSE]

 Early History of the Maplethorp family